hms-dbmi/i2b2-webclient-proxy/README.md

 ## 3) Build the Docker Image

  In the root project folder run the command:
  ```
  docker build -t i2b2-proxy .
  ```

 ## 4) Run the Image using Docker-Compose

  In the root project folder run the command:
  ```
  docker-compose -d up
  ```
  You can run the command without the `-d` option if you wish to see logging displayed live as it is running.

 #

 ### Note about Docker mapping of configuration files
-> All files in the `/config` directory are volume-mapped into the running Docker image.
+> All files in the `/config` subdirectory are volume-mapped into the running Docker image.
-> This enables you to change the configuration and/or HTTPS credentials without needing to rebuild the image for each change.
+> This enables you to change the configuration and/or HTTPS credentials without needing to rebuild the Docker image for each change.
-> Although image rebuild is not needed you *will* need to restart the docker container for changes to be recognized.
+> Although image rebuild is not needed you _will_ need to restart the docker container for changes to be recognized.